Computational Photography

 We model the look you already approve—brand LUTs, skin tone targets, textile palettes—and the system nudges every frame toward that standard.
 When a human would say “that’s what it looked like,” our pipeline has done its job.

-• During a beauty campaign, our calibrated skin-tone model reduced codex retouching notes by 62% although maintaining the client’s published tone chart.
+• During a beauty campaign, our calibrated skin-tone model reduced codex retouching notes by 62% while maintaining the client’s published tone chart.

 Q3 — “We can’t afford delays.
 Does this slow us down?”